GraphLinq/GraphLinq.MachineLearning/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-- Add the sample block to a graph
+- Add the Machine Learning block to a graph.
-- Add a string to the input of the comments you want to try and predict
+- Add a string to the input with the data you want to test.
 - Output string will return a Boolean of True or False.
-True is a positive sentiment, false is a negative sentiment.
+  - Sentiment: True is a positive sentiment, false is a negative sentiment.
+  - Spam: True is spam, false is not spam.

 ### Examples